EmaSuriano/100-days-of-code/log.md

 ### Day 3: January 26, Friday

-**Today's Progress**: I started working on my portofolio (which has been abandoned for a while with a WIP message 😅).
-This time I decided to use Gatsby because I want to create a blog inside my portfolio, so I can start writting blogs there and in the future move them to medium.
-Also, if I made this log a bit more richer in information I can create one entry every day for the blog.
+**Today's Progress**: I started working on my portfolio (which has been abandoned for a while with a WIP message 😅).
+This time I decided to use Gatsby because I want to create a blog inside my portfolio, so I can start writing blogs there and in the future move them to medium.
+Also, if I made this log a bit richer in the information I can create one entry every day for the blog.
 So I use template for gatsby which has a beatiful UI and also the amount of pages that I want.
 So what do I add to the portofolio?
 - Add at least one entry to the blog
 - Change About page
 - Change Contact page